Naught00/dotfiles/README.md

 # Arch dotfiles
 This is my dotfile repository.
-I have done my best to make sure the script will work under most Linux distros regardless of configuration.
+The script is intended for use under Arch Linux.

 - Scripts are located in `/.bin`
 This repo contains dotfiles for some of the software that I most commonly use: